 How Do I Apply This?

-Although he originally wrote 1 Corinthians for a specific community of believers, Paul's instruction and advice continue to have relevance for us today.
+Although he originally wrote First Corinthians for a specific community of believers, Paul's instruction and advice continue to have relevance for us today.
 In our increasingly interconnected world, we too find ourselves face to face with conflicting perspectives on what it means to live life well.
 The siren songs of greed, selfishness, and separatism call out to us.
 1 Corinthians reminds us to instead pursue love, unity, and compassion.

 Paul’s letter to the Corinthian church continues to be a vital and relevant text for us today.
 It invites us to think mindfully about how we live together in community—it reminds us that we are none of us an island.
 United by the love of Jesus Christ, we must seek to lift each other up and reconcile and grow together.